lightos/Panoptic/README.md

                             set parameter name to test for
       -d DATA, --data=DATA  set data for POST request -P PROXY, --proxy=PROXY
-                            set IP:PORT to use as socks proxy -o OS, --os=OS        set operating system to limit searches to -s SOFTWARE, --software=SOFTWARE
+                            set IP:PORT to use as SOCKS proxy -o OS, --os=OS        set operating system to limit searches to -s SOFTWARE, --software=SOFTWARE
                             set name of the software to search for